 You may not hear yes on the first try, and that’s okay!
 Objection and negotiations aren’t indicative of a lost sale—they’re an opportunity to pivot.

-Like discovery, this part of the process involves a lot of listening.
+Like discovery, this part of the sales process cycle involves a lot of listening.
 Make your prospect feel heard and be ready to field questions they may have with open ears and tailored solutions.

 While this can be a frustrating part of the sales cycle, there are some ways to get ahead of it: